 Virtue is divided into two parts-into contemplation of truth, and conduct.
 Training teaches contemplation, and admonition teaches conduct.
 And right conduct both practises and reveals virtue.
 But if, when a man is about to act, he is helped by advice, he is also helped by admonition.
 Therefore, if right conduct is necessary to virtue, and if, moreover, admonition makes clear right conduct, then admonition also is an indispensable thing.
-There are two strong supports to the soul-trust a in the truth and confidence; both are the result of admonition.
+There are two strong supports to the soul-trust in the truth and confidence; both are the result of admonition.
 For men believe it, and when belief is established, the soul receives great inspiration and is filled with confidence.
 Therefore, admonition is not superfluous.
-Marcus Agrippa, a great-souled man, the only

-Marcus Agrippa, a great-souled man, the only person among those whom the civil wars raised to fame and power who prospered in his statecraft, used to say that he was greatly indebted to the proverb "Harmony makes small things grow; lack of harmony makes great things decay." b He held that he himself became the best of brothers and the best of friends by virtue of this saying.
+Marcus Agrippa, a great-souled man, the only person among those whom the civil wars raised to fame and power whose prosperity helped the state, used to say that he was greatly indebted to the proverb "Harmony makes small things grow; lack of harmony makes great things decay." b He held that he himself became the best of brothers and the best of friends by virtue of this saying.
 And if proverbs of such a kind, when welcomed intimately into the soul, can mould this very soul, why cannot the department of philosophy which consists of such proverbs possess equal influence?
 Virtue depends partly upon training and partly upon practice; you must learn first, and then strengthen your learning by action.
 If this be true, not only do the doctrines praecepta, quae adfectus nostros velut edicto coercent et ablegant.